Kuipo/Hades2-NSFW-Resprite/README.md

 ## Features

-- Replaces 78 character portraits most female characters and genderbends many of the male characters in the game
+- Replaces 83 character portraits, all of the female characters and genderbends most of the male characters in the game
-- Replaces 34 portraits for the codex
+- Replaces 35 portraits for the codex

 ## Install